cs-open-project/projectsfound/README.md

 Description: The intent of Cactus is to lower the cost of writing tests for server-side code.
 It uses JUnit and extends it.
 Cactus implements an in-container strategy, meaning that tests are executed inside the container.

 介绍: The intent of Cactus is to lower the cost of writing tests for server-side code.
 It uses JUnit and extends it.
 Cactus implements an in-container strategy, meaning that tests are executed inside the container.

+### jclouds[Attic][云计算 Java 开发工具包]

+Description: Apache jclouds is an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

+介绍: Apache jclouds is an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

 ### Lens[Attic]